Aliases for LBP Gene

 GeneCards Summary for LBP Gene

 LBP (Lipopolysaccharide Binding Protein) is a Protein Coding gene.
-Diseases associated with LBP include bacteremia and spontaneous pneumothorax.
+Diseases associated with LBP include infective endocarditis and bacteremia.
 Among its related pathways are IL6-mediated signaling events and Salmonella infection (KEGG).
 GO annotations related to this gene include receptor binding and lipoteichoic acid binding.
 An important paralog of this gene is BPI.

 UniProtKB/Swiss-Prot for LBP Gene